Duluth Superior Symphony Orchestra

 The Duluth Superior Symphony Orchestra (DSSO) is an American orchestra based in Duluth, Minnesota.
 Founded in 1932 as the Duluth Civic Orchestra, it became the city's first permanent symphony orchestra.
 In 2000, it performed the North American premiere of Spring Symphony by Chinese composer Xiao-Gang Ye.
-Since 1966, the DSSO has performed at the Duluth Entertainment Convention Center (DECC) Auditorium.
+Since 1966, the DSSO has performed at the Duluth Entertainment Convention Center (DECC) Auditorium and the St. Louis County Depot.
 The orchestra's season runs from September to May each year.

 History

 The beginnings of the Duluth Civic Orchestra occurred in 1931 at the house of Alphin Flaaten, a professional music teacher.
 The first concert was on May 2, 1932 conducted by Walter Lange.
 Paul Lemay, principal violist and assistant conductor of the Minneapolis Symphony, became the first full-time conductor.

 The initial concerts took place at the Duluth Armory.
 In 1966, the orchestra moved to the DECC, seating over 2,200 with a waterfront location.
 In the 1974-75 season, the name of the orchestra was changed to Duluth Superior Symphony Orchestra to reflect the close relationship between the Twin Ports: Duluth and Superior, Wisconsin.
 As of 2013, its music director is Dirk Meyer.